CASKTH/Borehole_modelisation/README.md

 - 10 meters of soil - 10 layers for MRCTM model
 - Initial Temperature at 20 Degrees for the whole model
 - 41 days of simulation
 - velocity of the internal fluid of 0,000001 m/s
+- Ambient Air at 15 Degrees C
 - boundaries condition on the fluid-discretization = [T_1(t, 0.0) ~ T_soil+2, T_1(0.0, x) ~ T_soil, T_2(0.0, x) ~ T_soil, T_1(t, xmax) ~ T_2(t, 0.0)]

 <p align="center">